mahesh863/cotton-disease-prediction/README.md

 ### Problem Statement

-Detect if a cotton plant and leaf has disease based on it's image.
+Detect if a cotton plant and leaf have disease based on its image.

 ### Model

-I have used transfer learning technique to complete the task.
+I have used the transfer learning technique to complete the task.

-1. I have used pretrained VGG-19 model.
+1. I have used a pre-trained VGG-19 model.
 2. A Flatten layer was added to and the output is fed to a Dense layer having 4 units for classification and "softmax" activation function.